top of page

 For releasing pressure

-• I don’t need to be perfect to be valued or worthy.
+• I don’t need to be perfect to be worthy of love, acceptance, or employment.

 • Progress is allowed to be messy.

-• I can stop without something bad happening.
+• I can stop and slow down without something bad happening.

 • I hold myself to a standard of grace, not perfection.